 Explore Cu Chi Tunnels

 Near the city of Ho Chi Minh, also known as Saigon, you can step into the Cu Chi tunnels and tread in the same place where many men have once walked.
 If you enjoyed the city itself and want to indulge yourself further, you cannot miss these tunnels.
-Although the Tunnels are parts of Ho Chi Minh, they are very unique and therefore deserve to be considered as one of the top places to visit to learn about the history and their past wars.
+Although the Tunnels are parts of Ho Chi Minh, they are unique and, therefore, deserve to be considered one of the top places to visit to learn about the history and past wars.

 Enjoy the Landscape of Phong Nha National Park